Jessica Jones (TV series): Streaming

-Jessica Jones was released on the streaming service Netflix, in all territories where it is available, in Ultra HD 4K and high dynamic range (HDR).
+Jessica Jones was released on the streaming service Netflix, in all territories where it is available, in Ultra HD 4K and high-dynamic-range video (HDR).
 The first season was enhanced to be available in HDR after its initial release by post-production vendor Deluxe.
 The episodes for each season were released simultaneously, as opposed to a serialized format, to encourage binge-watching, a format which has been successful for other Netflix original series.
 Despite being branded as a "Netflix Original", Jessica Jones was licensed to Netflix from Disney.

 Jessica Jones was removed from Netflix on March 1, 2022, along with the other Marvel Netflix series, due to Netflix's license for the series ending and Disney regaining the rights.
 Disney opted not to have Netflix pay a large licensing fee to retain the distribution rights for the series, and instead announced that all the series would be made available on Disney+ on March 16 in the United States, Canada, United Kingdom, Ireland, Australia, and New Zealand, and in Disney+'s other markets by the end of 2022.
 In the United States, revised parental controls were introduced to the service to allow the more mature content of the series to be added, similarly to the controls that already exist for other regions that have the Star content hub.